Scalable Model Editing via Customized Expert Networks: Methodology

-where there are $t$ activation values in $\mathbf{a^q}$, each corresponding to $t$ experts, denote $a^q_i$ as the activation value of the $i$th position in $\mathbf{a^q}$.
-We set a threshold value $\theta$ to determine if the query needs to activate an expert to edit.
-Following the rule below, as shown in Eq.\eqref{select_path},when the activation value in a does not reach the threshold $\theta$, the original weight $W_{down}$ is used. if the threshold is reached, the subscript of the largest activation value in $a^q$ is found, and the corresponding expert weight is found by the subscript(Eq.\eqref{find_index}).
-After determining the $FNN^l$ structure of the $l$th layer, the reasoning continues forward.
-The complete reasoning process is represented in the right half of Fig.\ref{scen_arch}.
+where there are $t$ activation values in the $\mathbf{a^q}$ vector, each corresponding to an experts, denote $a^q_i$ as the activation value at the $i$th position in $\mathbf{a^q}$.
+Here, we determine whether to activate an expert or use the model's original weights by setting a threshold $\theta$.
+Following the rule described below, as shown in Eq.\eqref{select_path}.
+When the activation value is below the threshold $\theta$, the model's original weights $W_{down}$ are used, without activating any experts.
+Conversely, if the maximum activation value $a^q$ exceeds the threshold, the index corresponding to this maximum value will indx to a unique expert, which will be used to replace the original weights, as shown in Eq.\eqref{find_index}.
+After determining the structure of the $FFN^l$ at the $l$th layer, the inference proceeds forward.
+The complete inference process is illustrated in the right half of Fig.\ref{scen_arch}.